alifsemi/alif_boardlib/README.md

 For most of the application projects, the board library is a submodule and will be part of the project once *submodule init* and *submodule update* is done.

-To manually add the board library to the ARM DS project please follow the instructions below.
-Similar steps need to be followed for other environments.
+To manually add the board library to a project please follow the instructions below.

 ## Manually Adding boardlib to a project in VSCode
 Most of the application examples provided by Alif Semiconductor already have support for boardlib integrated as a Git submodule.
 Depending on the board the